 In a nation where 1 out of every 4 children lives in poverty, the Camp Roberts / Christiansburg neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

-Unpopulated, and rural, the Camp Roberts / Christiansburg neighborhood is one of the least crowded neighborhoods in all of America.
-If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
-According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 90.2% of the neighborhoods in America.
+Uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 45 residents per square mile, Camp Roberts / Christiansburg is less crowded than 90.2% of all U.S. neighborhoods.
 One of the notable things about Camp Roberts / Christiansburg is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Did you know that the Camp Roberts / Christiansburg neighborhood has more Scottish and Canadian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 12.3% of this neighborhood's residents have Scottish ancestry and 1.6% have Canadian ancestry.